Arik8888/hello-world/README.md

 # hello-world
-This is just my hello to the world
+This is just my hello to the world.
-Here I want to learn new things
+Here I want to learn new things.